DMovies - Your platform for thought-provoking cinema

 The 63-year-old Korean filmmaker is the king of casual awkwardness.
 His characters remain as ordinary and the conversations as banal as ever.
 The director finds humour in the micro-reactions (of surprise, confusion, indignation, affection, etc), and the very brief moments of silence.
 The performances ooze spontaneity, a result that can only be achieved through organic scripting.
 There are no big twists and no violence (neither physical nor psychological).
 All characters are multidimensional and profoundly human, and perhaps precisely for that reason extremely endearing.
 This sense of improvisation is in line with the film’s formal austerity.
 The camera hardly moves, except for a few clunky zoom movements.
 It feels almost like a low-budget documentary.
 Except of course, it isn’t: the characters are played by professional actors, and there is noticeable foley.

-From the Official Competition of the 74th Berlin International Film Festival.
+A Traveler’s Needs showed the Official Competition of the 74th Berlin International Film Festival.
+The UK premiere takes place in October, during the 68th BFI London Film Festival.

 DMovies Poll